anduleh/anduleh/README.md

 ## Hello World!
 I'm Andrew Li 👋

 I'm a Certified Solutions Architect for Amazon Web Services, Microsoft Azure, and Google Cloud Platform!
-As a System Administrator by day and an ethical hacker by night, I enjoy building smart and efficient tools to make people's lives easier.
+As a System Administrator by day and an ethical hacker by night, I enjoy building smart and efficient tools that make people's lives easier.
 My passion is to bridge the gap between people and technology.

 ## 📘 About Me